unstoppabledomains/dev-docs/manage-domains/managing-domains-using-contracts.md

 ---
-title: Managing Domains Using Smart Contracts | UD Developer Portal
+title: Manage Domains Using Smart Contracts | UD Developer Portal
-description: This guide covers how to manage UD domain records using the Etherscan and Polygonscan user interfaces to write and execute contracts.
+description: This guide covers how to manage UD domain records using the Etherscan and Polygonscan user interfaces to write and execute proxy contracts.
 ---

-# Managing Domains Using Smart Contracts
+# Manage Domains Using Smart Contracts

-This guide covers how to manage UD domain records using contracts.
+This guide covers how to manage UD domain records using proxy contracts.
 This process requires using the Etherscan and Polygonscan user interface to write and execute contracts.

 ## Step 1: Select a UNS Registry Smart Contract